|

 If you go ...

-so we spent much less money than the amount charged for a commercial tour.
+spent much less money than the amount charged for a

 - Some cyclists do the loop in the opposite direction.